User Community Service Desk Downloads

 Resolve matching proposals

-You can merge and split records included in the matching proposals.
+To resolve a matching proposal, merge or split records included in the proposal.

-1. From the top toolbar, select Merge preview.
+1. On the Matching proposals detail, select Merge preview.

 Merging from vertical compare view

-4. Once the preview is as required, select Apply merge.
+4. Once you are finished, select Apply merge.

 5. The changes are now saved into a task.
-To propagate the changes to the MDM hub, it is necessary to publish them by selecting Resolve and publish from the taskbar.
+To propagate the changes to the MDM Server, publish them by selecting Resolve and publish from the taskbar.
 See Resolving Tasks.

-The resolved proposals are now removed from the list and your decisions can be used for AI training.
+The resolved proposals are now removed from the current view and your decisions can be used for AI training.

-2. This opens the Select survivor field.
-Select the ID of the master record that will be the survivor.
+3. In the Select survivor field that appears, select the ID of the master record that will be the survivor.

 Merging from horizontal compare view

-4. The changes are now saved into a task.
-To propagate the changes to the MDM hub, it is necessary to publish them by selecting Resolve and publish from the taskbar.
+6. The merge is now saved into a task.
+To propagate the changes to the MDM Server, publish them by selecting Resolve and publish from the taskbar.
 See Resolving Tasks.

 Merge and split instances